 It’s important to acknowledge that there is a lot you can’t control when it comes to young people’s online life.
 If you find yourself stuck when it comes to controlling technology, ask yourself, What can I do? rather than What can’t I do?
 The important thing is to find positive alternatives and then surround your children with those positives.

 Approach Number 3

 The third approach is the ‘meet their needs’.
-This is a really common response to self-harm, where parents go to great lengths to accommodate their child.
+This is a really common response, where parents go to great lengths to accommodate their child.
 An example might be allowing them to stay up all night on their phone because they can’t sleep.
-There is often the expectation that in meeting a child’s needs they will not feel the need to self-harm.
+There is often the expectation that in meeting a child’s needs they will not feel the need to engage in risky behaviour.
 However, that is seldom the reality.
 Some parents have found this approach makes young people more self-indulgent and not accountable to their potential.
 This approach therefore does have its limitations, especially if it is not delivered in a balanced way.

 There is always a fine line between poor mental health and normal teenage behaviour.
 That line is one that can leave parents questioning themselves.
 What is important to remember is, even the most well-balanced teenagers try to manipulate their parents and at times their parents have to say ‘no’.

 The internet is entwined in almost every issue that families face, risky behaviour being no exception.
 We can’t deny its power and influence in our homes.

 That is why I strongly urge parents of pre-teens to set up young people’s online life in a manner that can withstand the rockiest of the teenage years.
 It is critical that we educate ourselves as parents and have a strong plan for our kids’ digital journey from the beginning.